 1. Types of vaccine p2

 2. Groups requiring vaccination p2

-3. Identifying priority groups Р3
+3. Identifying priority groups рЗ

 4. Recording of Patient Invitations p7

 5. Coding of vaccinations given p8

 6. Exception coding р9

 7. Data extraction of vaccine uptake p10

-8. Annex 1 (Details of at risk groups) P11
+8. Annex 1 (Details of at risk groups) p11

-9. Annex 2 (C/I and Precautions for intranasal Flu) P13

-10 .
-Annex 3 (Flowchart for types of vaccine) P14
+9. Annex 2 (Charts for groups and types of vaccine) p13

-Similar to the last 3 years, for 2013-14 the seasonal flu programme provides a multivalent seasonal flu vaccine.
+Similar to the last 3 years, for 2014-15 the seasonal flu programme provides a multivalent seasonal flu vaccine.
 There is no provision of a separate monovalent H1N1 vaccine.
-This year sees the phased introduction of routine immunisations for children with the availability of an intranasal vaccine.
+This year sees a continuation of the phased introduction of routine immunisations for children with the availability of an intranasal vaccine.